MicrosoftDocs/sdk-api/sdk-api-src/content/propapi/index.md

 ## -description

-This header is used by stg.
+This header is used by Structured Storage.
 For more information, see:

 - [Structured Storage](../_stg/index.md)